Plot (narrative): The Wizard of Oz

+The story would contain other incidents, like when the protagonists fall asleep in a field of poppies, or how the dog causes problems with the neighbor.

 Concepts

 Structure and treatment

 Dramatic structure is the philosophy by which the story is split and how the story is thought of.
 This can vary by ethnicity, region and time period.
 This can be applied to books, plays, and films.
 Philosophers/critics who have discussed story structure include Aristotle, Horace, Aelius Donatus, Gustav Freytag, Kenneth Thorpe Rowe, Lajos Egri, Syd Field, and others.
-Some story structures are so old that the originator cannot be found, such as Ta'zieh.
+Some story structures are so old that the originator cannot be found, such as ta'ziyeh.

 Often in order to sell a script, the plot structure is made into what is called a treatment.
 This can vary based on locality, but for Europe and European Diaspora, the three-act structure is often used.
 The components of this structure are the set-up, the confrontation and the resolution.
 Acts are connected by two plot points or turning points, with the first turning point connecting Act I to Act II, and the second connecting Act II to Act III.
 The conception of the three-act structure has been attributed to American screenwriter Syd Field who described plot structure in this tripartite way for film analysis.

 Furthermore, in order to sell a book within the United States, United Kingdom, Canada, New Zealand, and Australia, often the plot structure is split into a synopsis.
 Again the plot structure may vary by genre or drama structure used.